 Btw, there is no point in attempting these questions if you don't have sufficient knowledge of essential Data Structure and Algorithms or you have not touched them for ages.

 In that case, you should take a good introductory course like Data Structures and Algorithms: Deep Dive Using Java to refresh your DS and algorithms skills.

 Without any further ado, here is my list of some of the most frequently asked coding interview questions from programming job interviews:

-An array is the most fundamental data structure, which stores elements at contiguous memory location.
-It is also one of the darling topics of interviewers and you will hear a lot of questions about an array in any coding interview, e.g. reversing an array, sorting the array, or searching elements on the array.
+An array is the most fundamental data structure, which stores elements at a contiguous memory location.
+It is also one of the darling topics of interviewers and you will hear a lot of questions about an array in any coding interview, like reversing an array, sorting the array, or searching elements on the array.

 The key benefit of an array data structure is that it offers fast O(1) search if you know the index, but adding and removing an element from an array is slow because you cannot change the size of the array once it's created.

 In order to create a shorter or longer array, you need to create a new array and copy all elements from old to new.

 The key to solving array-based questions is having a good knowledge of array data structure as well as basic programming constructors such as loop, recursion, and fundamental operators.